-Why doesn't my backspace/delete key work right?
+Why doesn't my backspace/delete key work?

 In the computer world, there are two conflicting standards for the code that a "delete" key should send.
 Panix uses the real delete code, which in computer terms is called "ascii 127" or "rubout", while many PC or Mac telecommunications programs use "ascii 8" or "backspace".
 However, panix is capable of adjusting to either standard, and so are almost all PC or Mac telecom programs.